openimis/policies_android_app_java/README.md

-# openIMIS - IMIS Android Application
+# openIMIS - IMIS Android Application - Educash

 The openIMIS IMIS Android Application is the mobile client used by the Enrollment Officers to easily enter and register, renew and manage